 Here is a tutorial on deleting USB flash drive with MiniTool Partition Wizard.

 Step 2: Click Yes on the pop-up warning window.
 Then click Apply button to carry out the pending operations.
+In this way, you can clean USB device easily.

 Then, you need to create a new partition for future use.